Tile Maps

 Advanced Wars, 2001

-This GBA and DS series features tactical battle on an overtly grid-based map.
+This GBA and DS series features tactical battles on an overtly grid-based map.
 More than an aesthetic choice, the grid is key to the rules of the game.

 Shovel Knight, 2014